dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateProcedure.md

 {% if site.build_type != "Doc" %}This section contains two examples of creating procedures: one in JAVA, and another in PYTHON.{% else %}
 This section contains an example of creating a stored procedure in JAVA.{% endif %}
-This section contains two examples of creating procedures: one in JAVA, and another in PYTHON.
 For functional examples of using `CREATE PROCEDURE`, please see the [Using Functions and Stored Procedures](developers_fcnsandprocs_intro.html) section of our *Developer's Guide*.